dannymendiola/sidekick/README.md

 ## 🛠️ Contributing

-Sidekick is a submission for a [hackathon](https://hack.sveltesociety.dev/2024) that has ended, so nothing will be merged into `main` until after final results.

-That said, contributions are welcome -- poke around as you see fit!
+Contributions are welcome -- poke around as you see fit!

 ## 💡 Inspirations and Tools